Callum Hudson-Odoi: 2018–19 season

 Following an impressive 2018–19 pre-season under the newly appointed Maurizio Sarri, the Italian announced that Hudson-Odoi would stay with the Chelsea first-team squad for the forthcoming campaign.
 Following this, Hudson-Odoi was handed the number 20 jersey.
 On 5 August 2018, Hudson-Odoi made his first start for the club during their FA Community Shield defeat to Manchester City, featuring for 59 minutes in the 2–0 loss.
-In his first Europa League start against PAOK, he scored his first goal for the senior team, which went on to win 4–0 at Stamford Bridge on 29 November.
+In his first Europa League start against PAOK, he scored his first goal for the senior team, which went on to win 4–0 at home on 29 November.

 On 5 January 2019, in Chelsea's FA Cup third-round opener against Nottingham Forest, he assisted both of Álvaro Morata's goals in a 2–0 win.
 During the January transfer window Hudson-Odoi was reportedly the subject of multiple transfer bids from Bayern Munich, with Chelsea's assistant manager Gianfranco Zola and Bayern's director of sport Hasan Salihamidžić both confirming the interest.
 Chelsea boss Maurizio Sarri criticised Bayern Munich's public conduct.
 On 26 January 2019, it was announced that Hudson-Odoi had put in an official transfer request.
 However, he was selected for Chelsea's next match the following day, a home tie in the FA Cup against Sheffield Wednesday.
 Hudson-Odoi played 90 minutes, scoring in a 3–0 win.
 Two days later, Sarri confirmed that Hudson-Odoi would be staying at the club.

 In March 2019, Chelsea complained about alleged racism aimed at Hudson-Odoi during a match against Dynamo Kyiv.
 He was later offered counselling for the incident.
 On 3 April, he made his first league start for Chelsea and assisted Olivier Giroud for the opening goal in a 3–0 win over Brighton & Hove Albion.
 In doing so, he became the youngest player to assist a goal on his first start for the club in the Premier League era, aged 18 years and 146 days.
 On 22 April 2019, Hudson-Odoi was removed in the first half of a match against Burnley with an injury to his Achilles tendon, ruling him out for the rest of the season.